ssmilecl/devops-interview-tests/README.md

 Exercise 2
 I create an IAM user in the AWS console first and create the credentials for this user to connect with Terraform.

-This Terraform module defines the three groups, group1, group2, and group3, using the aws_iam_group resource.
+##This Terraform module defines the three groups, group1, group2, and group3, using the aws_iam_group resource.
 It then defines the two users, jerome and marc, using the aws_iam_user resource.
-Finally, it creates the necessary group associations using the aws_iam_group_membership resource.
+Finally, it creates the necessary group associations using the aws_iam_group_membership resource.##

+I modify this answer by using the local variable which is provided.
+Use the count parameter is set to the length of the users local variable.
+The name parameter is set to the groups array of the user object at the current index, in order to creates IAM groups.
+And the to reates IAM users.
+The count parameter is set to the length of the users local variable.
+The name parameter is set to the username of the user object at the current index.
+Last but not least, I need to create associates IAM users with their groups.
+The count parameter is set to the length of the users local variable.
+The user parameter is set to the name of the user at the current index.
+The groups parameter is set to a list containing the name of the group at the current index.

+However, I noticed that when I run terraform plan and terraform apply, the group2 is not created.
+So I add two output line in the file output "group_names" {
+  value = aws_iam_group.groups[*].name
+}
+output "user_info" {
+  value = { for user in keys(local.users) : user => {
+    groups = aws_iam_user_group_membership.group_membership[*].groups[count.index] if lookup(local.users[user], "groups", []) != []
+  } }
+}

+But the result is confused
+The output is
+group_names = [
+    "group1",
+    "group3",
+    ]

+user_info = {
+    user1 = {
+    groups = [
+        "group1",
+        "group2",
+        ]
+    }
+user2 = {
+    groups = [
+        "group2",
+        "group3",
+        ]
+     }
+    }

+Sorry, based on my current knowledge of Terraform, I couldn't fix this bug eventually.

 Exercise3 Dockerfile
 I use alpine:latest as a base, then run a command to create the index.html file, in order to print the "Hello World"